Hydrocast/Supermarket-Information-System/README.md

 # Supermarket Information System
 **Author**: Giannis Loizou

 A **Java-based supermarket management system** developed as part of the course **CSE 227 – Advanced Object-Oriented Programming (Spring 2025)**.
-The project demonstrates use of **OOP principles** — encapsulation, inheritance, composition, and polymorphism — to simulate a supermarket environment with role-based user functionality and persistent data storage.
+This project demonstrates use of **OOP principles** — encapsulation, inheritance, composition, and polymorphism — to simulate a supermarket environment with role-based user functionality and persistent data storage.

 ---